dayofmythology/ase-prefun-test/README.md

 1. Run the tests :test_tube: to verify your implementation: `npm run test:animal-race`

+    *Running the tests will also check for a :100: percent code coverage and will fail if the coverage is below the required threshold.*

 ### 4. Commit and Push to personal Branch

 1. Run **all** the tests :test_tube: to verify your implementations: `npm run test`

+    *Make sure to have a :100: percent coverage and no uncovered lines.*

 1. Go to https://fun-onboarding.internal.cfapps.sap.hana.ondemand.com/ (SAP NETWORK ONLY), enter your D/I/C-Number, and select `JavaScript(Node.js)`.
 Then press submit to gain write permissions on the repository.